bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 * [ ] Build the HTML and CSS to create the missing navigation and header.
 * [ ] Link the `About` navigation item to the [about.html](about.html) page

 You will also notice there are 10 boxes on the home page that need background colors.
-Use this list below to correctly style each box:
+Use this list below to correctly style each box (Note: inline styles are not acceptable.
+All styles should be written in your index.css file):

 * [ ] box1: `teal`
 * [ ] box2: `gold`